esentri/domainlifecycles/readme_persistence.md

 Each ValueObject, which is in 1:n relation to its containing Entity is relationally mapped in an own table.
 These ValueObjects are called called 'record mapped' ValueObjects.
+'record mapped' ValueObjects can be mapped just by naming and structure conventions (see [AutoMapping](#automapping)).
+DLC support multiple deeply nested structures of 'record mapped' ValueObjects.

-But DLC persistence provides mechanisms to define explicit ValueObject-to-database-table mappings (see below "EntityValueObjectRecordTypeConfiguration").
+DLC persistence provides mechanisms to deviate from naming convention requirements.
+It is possible to define explicit ValueObject-to-database-table mappings (see below "EntityValueObjectRecordTypeConfiguration").
 'Record mapped' ValueObjects must also fulfill certain requirements in their relational structures (database definition):